 This Paratrooper is a standard ground unit as opposed to a trailer-mounted model used at traveling carnivals.
-Some have said it used to be painted orange and white and that the current blue and yellow color scheme has been used since it was moved to the North Midway.
+Some have said it used to be painted orange and white and that it was repainted blue and yellow when it moved to the North Midway.
 Different graphics were added in the ’90s.
 In the 2017-18 off-season, the ride was dismantled and repainted again in blue and green.
 The 1980s Lagoon logo was painted on the back of each gondola.² A replica of the sign that used to be on the ride structure was added.

 Lagoon had one other Hrubetz ride around the late ’60s to early ’70s called Satellite (a Hrubetz Roundup) which some remember being where Boomerang now stands.

 Paratrooper is often overlooked and forgotten as guests pass by on their way to more popular rides like Samurai or The Rocket.
 Maybe they’re distracted by people being launched on Catapult on the other side of the Midway or they just don’t see the queue hidden behind the fairly large bushes.
-Some may just pass it up because of the slow-moving line and long ride time due to the fact that only two gondolas can load simultaneously.² But Paratrooper is an American-made classic that has been well-maintained at Lagoon for many decades.
+Some may just pass it up because of the slow-moving line and long ride time due to the fact that only two gondolas can load simultaneously.³ But Paratrooper is an American-made classic that has been well-maintained at Lagoon for many decades.
 It’s still stimulating to get the brief sensation of jumping out of a plane and experience what thrill rides were like before towering steel coasters became commonplace.

 3. Hrubetz later developed a hydraulic model with the wheel starting parallel to the ground for faster loading, then raised up at an angle similar to Lagoon’s Centennial Screamer.

 Paratrooper ad.
 The Billboard, 24 Aug 1959.